LD 350-1: Classification

 The origin of Homo 2.8–2.5 mya is accompanied by climatic changes, but because other Homo specimens are not known from this time period, it is unclear if this was indeed the causal factor.
 Because of the strong dental divergence exhibited in LD 350-1, it may be that the initial split was caused by a change in diet.
 The KNM-ER 5431 specimen (comprising left and right premolars and the first two molars) from Koobi Fora, Kenya, dating to 3–2.7 mya could represent the same species as LD 350-1.
 The discovery of such an early Homo specimen discredits some past hypotheses on the timing of the Australopithecus/Homo transition, including deriving 2.6 mya from A. garhi.
-It is unclear if A. afarensis, which is known from the same region until 3 mya, was an ancestor to LD 350-1.
+It is unclear if A. afarensis, which is known from the same region until 3 mya, was an ancestor of LD 350-1.
 However, subsequent studies have suggested that the specimen also shares characteristics with Australopithecus and that it is clearly distinct from H. habilis.